SIEM definition – What is SIEM?

 The SIEM solution integrates easily with all devices in your network, giving a holistic and correlated overview of events in your IT infrastructure.

 For compliance initiatives, Logpoint enables automatic monitoring of relevant compliance parameters and alerts you to relevant risks as they happen.
-Our Modern SIEM solution is easy to use with a low learning curve for busy professionals.
+Our SIEM solution is easy to use with a low learning curve for busy professionals.
 We also drive operational efficiencies by supporting a proactive approach to understanding your network, and by providing actionable, real-time insight into your IT infrastructure to drive business value.